erizov/Professor/semester_16/lecture_111_data_engineering_advanced/batch_processing_advanced/school.en.md

 ## Simple Explanation

-Batch Processing Advanced is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Batch Processing Advanced is an algorithm used to solve specific problems in computer science.

 ## Where It's Used